Tanimal19/MARK/README.md

 > - voice command (🚧 under development)

 As a noob in computer science, I start this project to improve myself at my sophomore winter vacation.
-Since it just a project for self-learning, I might not going to release it.
+Since it just a project for self-learning, I might not going to release it. (you can still download the zip)

 **Victor** is a simple markdown editor that aim to allow user to write and modify their markdown with voice commands,
 which is helpful when you want a snack but don't want to dirty your keyboard.